Xishan, Kunming

 Xishan District (西山区 (Xīshān Qū)) is one of seven districts of the prefecture-level city of Kunming, the capital of Yunnan Province, Southwest China.
+It borders Wuhua District to the east and north, Guandu District and Chenggong District across Dianchi Lake to the east, Jinning District to the south, Anning and Lufeng to the west and Fumin County and to the north.

 Xishan District occupies the western bank of Dian Lake.
 It takes its name from the Western Mountains (Xishan) located within the district.